mktran28/creator-hub/README.md

-# WEB103 Prework - Creator Directory
+# WEB103 Prework - Creator Hub
-Submitted by: Mai Khanh Tran
+Submitted by: mktran28

 About this web app: A full-stack CRUD app built with React and Supabase for managing content creator profiles, featuring dynamic routing, database persistence, and responsive UI components.